RedHenDev/Amelie-winter-24/aww_24/README.md

 DONE -feature double sided canopy

--bug correct pitch when at zero?
+DONE -bug correct pitch when at zero?

 DONE -project organise projects: for Amelie; for DEV; collapse VR and basic into 1 proj
             (DEV), and think about how to maintain updated integration in modular way